wlepage/digitalimagecorrelation/index.md

 <a name="footnotes-fundamentals"></a>
 ### Footnotes
-1. The most DIC codes perform _local DIC_, which matches subsets of the pattern as described here.
+a.
+The most DIC codes perform _local DIC_, which matches subsets of the pattern as described here.
 However, there are also _global DIC_ algorithms that match the entire pattern in one go.
 See more details on this in the section on [DIC types](#DICtypes).
-2. The subsets in many local DIC codes are restricted to square shapes in the reference configuration, but some DIC codes permit non-square subsets (see [DIC codes](#DICcodes)).
+b.
+The subsets in many local DIC codes are restricted to square shapes in the reference configuration, but some DIC codes permit non-square subsets (see [DIC codes](#DICcodes)).

 ### Further reading
 1. Sutton, Michael A., Jean Jose Orteu, and Hubert Schreier.
 Image correlation for shape, motion and deformation measurements: basic concepts, theory and applications.
 Springer Science & Business Media, 2009. [https://doi.org/10.1007/978-0-387-78747-3](https://doi.org/10.1007/978-0-387-78747-3)